qbrak/gazeek.github.io/_tabs/about.md

 Thus sometimes the posts will be wrong, and when I realize that, I will update them.
 I will try to make it clear when I am not sure about something.

-The name qbrak (pronounced "queue-brack" like "frack" but with a 'b') is a reference to many things.
-The main idea is connected with not being [Q](https://en.wikipedia.org/wiki/Q_(Star_Trek)), since the word "brak" means "without" in Polish.
-Since  [Q](https://en.wikipedia.org/wiki/Q_(Star_Trek)) is arrogant, all-knowing, all-powerfull what I wanted is to *not* be like that.
-Additionally, qbrak sounds like "kubrak" an old Polish word for jacket, so it's kinda funny.
+The name Q-knot is play-on-words/misspelling of Q-naught ($Q_0$).
+The letter [Q](https://en.wikipedia.org/wiki/Q_(Star_Trek)) is a reference to the Star Trek character who is arrogant, all-knowing, all-powerful, and I would like to *not* be like that.
+The homonym knot, and the associated logo, is a reference to what I would like to do with this blog: un-knot ideas to make them understandable.

-The logo was made starting with the word Q-naught ($Q_0$), again a reference to [Q](https://en.wikipedia.org/wiki/Q_(Star_Trek)) and not being him.
-Then Q-naught sounds like Q-knot hence the logo.
-It's also a reference to what I would like to do with this blog: un-knot ideas to make them understandable.
+The github name `qbrak` (pronounced "queue-brack" like "frack" but with a 'b') is again to not being [Q](https://en.wikipedia.org/wiki/Q_(Star_Trek)), since the word "brak" means "without" in Polish.
+Additionally, qbrak sounds like "kubrak" an older Polish word for jacket, so it's kinda funny.

 I hope you enjoy reading my blog.